jamieallen59/boris_bikes/README.md

 Hopefully the code will be well structured and easy to understand.

-Here i've completed it in the Chicago style of testing, with no doubles.
+The program is tested in the Chicago style, with no doubles.

 ### To run the tests
 ```shell